-Spikelets appear loosely arranged on the upper 2/3rds of the branches of the panicle.
-Where the small branches attach to the main stem, it is slightly swollen and in that area of the lower 1/3 of the branches of the panicle there is an elongated gland which produces an aromatic scent - one of the few grasses to have a scent during flowering.
-The spikelets themselves are elongated, 3 to 6 mm long, slightly reddish to straw-colored, with one floret per spikelet that usually has 3 anthers that are yellowish to purplish.
+Spikelets appear loosely arranged on the upper 2/3rds of the branches of the panicle and in the lower 1/3 of the branches of the panicle there is an elongated gland which produces an aromatic scent - one of the few grasses to have a scent during flowering.
+Where the small branches attach to the main stem, the stem is slightly swollen, The spikelets themselves are elongated, 3 to 6 mm long, slightly reddish to straw-colored, with one floret per spikelet that usually has 3 anthers that are yellowish to purplish.
 The glumes covering the forming seed are lanceolate in shape and unequal in size, the lower 1.8 to 4.5 mm long, the upper 2.4 to 6 mm long.
 Lemmas are pointed and without hair and slightly shorter than the paleas.

 Habitat: Being a plant of the tall grass prairie, Prairie Dropseed grows best in sandy to loamy soils, with dry to moderate moisture conditions and full sun.
 Less that full sun will cause lodging of the flowering heads.
 The root system is fibrous, not rhizomatous.

-Above: The two characterists of the plant are shown above - the graceful arching thin leaves forming a cascade and the pear-shaped shiny fruits.
+Above: The two characteristics of the plant are shown above - the graceful arching thin leaves forming a cascade and the pear-shaped shiny fruits.

 Below: The seed panicle as it develops is open with wide spreading branches.
 Drawing courtesy of University of Wisconsin, Drawing by Agnes Chase from Norman C. Fassett's Grasses of Wisconsin.

-Below: 1st photo - A typicle seed panicle.
+Below: 1st photo - A typical seed panicle with the spikelets on the upper 2/3rds of the side branches.
 2nd photo - a spikelet at flowering time with anthers and stigma visible.
 3rd photo - the split leaf sheath and collar area that may have or not have hair.

-Below: The leaf blade surface is fairyly smooth but the margins are rough to the touch.
+Below: The leaf blade surface is fairly smooth but the margins are rough to the touch.

 Below: When Prairie Dropseed is mature, the flowering seed panicles can provide a dense mass of fine texture above the cascading leaves, especially in a mass grouping as seen here.